 Reviews and Sponsored Posts

 Many companies are willing to pay you for reviewing their product or service.
-I do this here on my blog.
+I have offered this service in the past.
 Or others may want to sponsor a post that just mentions their product in the context of some news in their industry—or simply pay for a banner ad or mention at the end of the post.

 Five Considerations When Doing Reviews and Sponsored Posts

 Going this route is a big decision, especially on a blog that has been up and running for some time.
 Consider:

 Your readers may have differing expectations when reading sponsored reviews and posts.
 Some may be looking for comparisons with other brands, while others want the down and dirty pros and cons of this particular product.
 You need to decide how you approach this.
 Unfortunately, you cannot make every reader happy.

 For example, our past sponsored reviews on BobWP are informational.
 My intention wasn’t to over-hype the product nor to focus on shortcomings.
 The majority of those reviews on our site simply cover the features and options of a plugin or theme to help readers better decide if it’s for them